mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 You should consider the following points:

-- In the example shown above, the *pool* consists of a single `ProductRepository` object, and by extension a single `HttpClient` object.
-If this approach causes contention, consider creating a pool of more than one instance of an object and spreading the workload across these instances.
+- The type of shared resource might dictate whether you should use a singleton or create a pool.
+The example shown above creates a single `ProductRepository` object, and by extension a single `HttpClient` object.
+This is because the `HttpClient` class is designed to be shared rather than pooled.
+Other types of object might support pooling enabling the system to spread the workload across multiple instances.

 - Objects that you share across multiple requests **must** be thread-safe.
 The `HttpClient` class is designed to be used in this manner, but other classes might not be, so check the available documentation.